Your Gut Bacteria Linked to Anxiety and Depression. Here’s What to Do to Stay Mentally Healthy

-The simplest way to optimize gut bacteria is to ingest healthy bacteria like the study participants did.
+The simplest way to optimize gut bacteria is to ingest healthy bacteria as the study participants did.
 This can be done through supplement pills, or more easily by incorporating probiotic foods into your diet.
 The best foods for promoting healthy gut bacteria are fermented foods.
-Five of the best fermented foods for increasing good bacteria are:
+Five of the best-fermented foods for increasing good bacteria are:

 • Yogurt, which is rich in strains of Lactobacilli and also provides a good source of calcium.
 Choose plain yogurt with no added sugar or artificial ingredients.

 • Kefir, a fermented milk product that tastes similar to yogurt, is a great way to boost healthy bacteria on the go.
 Unlike yogurt, kefir is liquid and drinkable.